 DocumentaryCreditPresentmentAdvice

-The beneficiary submits documents to the presenting bank, and the presenting bank submits the documents to the issuer after initial review.
+The beneficiary submits documents to the presenting bank, and the presenting bank submits the documents to the issuing bank after initial review.
 After the documents are presented, the presenting bank sends the DocumentaryCreditPresentmentAdvice message to the beneficiary in order to notify that the documents have already been delivered.

 DocumentaryCreditDiscrepancyAdvice

-The DocumentaryCreditDiscrepancyAdvice message is sent by the presenting bank to the issuer if there is discrepancy.
+The DocumentaryCreditDiscrepancyAdvice message is sent by the presenting bank to the issuing bank if there is discrepancy.

 DocumentaryCreditPayAcceptOrNegociateAuthorisation

-The DocumentaryCreditPayAcceptOrNegociateAuthorisation message is sent by the issuer to the presenting bank if the issuer accepts the discrepancy.
+The DocumentaryCreditPayAcceptOrNegociateAuthorisation message is sent by the issuing bank to the presenting bank if the issuing bank accepts the discrepancy.

 DocumentaryCreditPaymentRejectionNotification

-The DocumentaryCreditPaymentRejectionNotification message is sent by the issuer to the presenting bank if the issuer doesn’t accept the discrepancy.
+The DocumentaryCreditPaymentRejectionNotification message is sent by the issuing bank to the presenting bank if the issuing bank doesn’t accept the discrepancy.

 DocumentaryCreditPresentmentAmendmentAdvice

-The DocumentaryCreditPresentmentAmendmentAdvice message is sent by the issuer to the presenting bank if the issuer refuses to accept the discrepancy and at the same time wishes to offer suggestion on revision.
+The DocumentaryCreditPresentmentAmendmentAdvice message is sent by the issuing bank to the presenting bank if the issuing bank refuses to accept the discrepancy and at the same time wishes to offer suggestion on revision.

 DocumentaryCreditPayAcceptOrNegociateAdvice

-The DocumentaryCreditPayAcceptOrNegociateAdvice message is sent by the presenting bank to the issuer if no discrepancy is identified.
+The DocumentaryCreditPayAcceptOrNegociateAdvice message is sent by the presenting bank to the issuing bank if no discrepancy is identified.

-Documentary Credit Review
+Documentary Credit Presentation and Response

-The following diagram depicts the Documentary Credit Review message flows:
+The following diagram depicts the Documentary Credit Presentation and Response message flows:

-If the issuer identifies no discrepancy, the message flow is as follows.
+If the issuing bank identifies no discrepancy, the message flow is as follows.

-If the issuer identifies discrepancy, there could be scenarios regarding the response of the applicant.
+If the issuing bank identifies discrepancy, there could be scenarios regarding the response of the applicant.

 Scenario 1: the applicant accepts the discrepancy

-Scenario 2: the issuer rejects the discrepancy
+Scenario 2: the issuing bank rejects the discrepancy

 In order to support documentary credit review, we will submit the messages below: